blockscout/blockscout-rs/stats/README.md

 + [stats](./stats) - implements actual chart calculation logic as a library and exposes an interface to be used by the transport layer;
 + A transport layer that implements some APIs over the service ([stats-server](./stats-server/)).

+## Requirements

+- Postgresql database for this service
+- Access to Blockscout database

 ## Build

 ### Using docker